 Author: Michael Cardman, Legal Editor

-Updated to reflect forthcoming quasi-overtime requirements under the Seattle Secure Scheduling Ordinance.
+Updated to reflect new quasi-overtime requirements under the Seattle Secure Scheduling Ordinance, effective July 1, 2017.

 Compensation already paid for hours of work may not be used as an offset and thereby be counted a second time as statutorily required compensation for other hours of work, the 3rd US Circuit Court of Appeals held in Smiley v.
 E.I.
 Dupont De Nemours & Co.